 Understanding this, many academic programs have made it a priority to train and develop culturally competent graduates.
 This commonly begins with recruiting and admitting a diverse applicant pool.
 With the availability of many tools and training programs that allow for unbiased admission processes, building more diverse classes is easier than ever.
-An example of such a technology is CASPer®, which blinds its test-raters to any demographic information in order to ensure fair impressions of applicant responses (see CASPer®’s impact on diversity here).
+An example of such a technology is Casper, which blinds its test-raters to any demographic information in order to help provide fair impressions of applicant responses (see Casper’s impact on diversity here).

 Ensuring that an admissions process does not disadvantage any applicant based on demographic information is incredibly important.
 But cultural competence doesn’t end at diverse cohorts.
 For instance, though women on average have higher grade point averages than men, and gender makeup of enrolled students is often quite even, women are still disproportionately outnumbered when it comes to leadership in the field of medicine.
 This is not due to a lack of education or ability, but rather the active social barriers that many women have faced when looking for promotions (Burgess et al., 2012).